watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 Run the above code and refresh the **Dialog** tab of the tooling and you should see a dialog node called `weather` added back to the tree.
 We also set a few other important attributes on this dialog node.

 With the `conditions` parameter, we specify the conditions that trigger our dialog node.
 In this case, `#weather` corresponds to the weather **intent**.
-If you go to the **Intents** tab and click on `#weather` you can see that we have some preset examples of what a weather intent might look like.
+If you go to the **Intents** tab in the Conversation service and click on `#weather` you can see that we have some preset examples of what a weather intent might look like.
 Watson Conversation is trained on these examples to recognize user input that falls in this category, triggering the `#weather` intent.
 When that happens, our new dialog node will be active.

 ![Weather intent](readme_images/weather_intent.png "Weather intent")